Documents, Stores and Blocks

 A branch is a concept that helps us separate the data within a single document, and it can be used in several ways.

-• A document can be composed of several blocks.
+A document can be composed of several blocks.
 Imagine the blocks like separate paragraphs in a text document, or separate embeds (video, table, spreadsheet, etc…) of content that come from other documents or that have different types, and you want to assemble all those blocks into one document.
 So you select those blocks and put them one after another.
-When the reader opens a document, they will not see that it is made of several blocks. to them it will just appear to be one document that they scroll into.
+When the reader opens a document, they will not see that it is made of several blocks.
+To them it will just appear to be one document that they scroll into.

-• We also use branches when we want to fork the work that is happening on a Document (let’s say in collaborative editing).
+We also use branches when we want to fork the work that is happening on a Document (let’s say in collaborative editing).
 This can be handy if we want to keep the current version of the Document unchanged, while we are working on a newer version.
 All the work on the newer version is not visible to the reader, until the “working branch” is merged back into the main branch.
 This is something that programmers will understand very well, but that can be very handy for everybody else too.
 Please note that we use the terms “fork” and “merge” here as we did when we talked about CRDTs earlier, but it is not exactly the same thing.
 Here the fork and merge happens only on request from the user.
 You can decide at some point to fork a document or block.
 Then you can also decide that it is time to merge it back.
 But that’s a bit different than the automatic and transparent “merge and fork” that is continuously happening every time that someone goes offline.
-To make things more clear, we don’t call the later this way, we just say the document synchronizes itself. fork and merge should be terms used only when the user decides to manually fork.
+To make things more clear, we don’t call the later this way, we just say the document synchronizes itself.
+Fork and merge should be terms used only when the user decides to manually fork.

-• Branches and blocks can also be used to store different translation of your content.
+Branches and blocks can also be used to store different translation of your content.
 You do not want to create a new document for each translation.
 Instead, you create separate blocks within the same document, and each block holds the translated content.
 NextGraph is designed to help you with managing translation and multi-lingual content, and when the user will open the Document, the most adapted language will be selected for them.

-• Another advantage of blocks, is that it lets you create different types of content within the same document.
+Another advantage of blocks, is that it lets you create different types of content within the same document.
 As we have seen earlier, NextGraph offers different types of content (called primary classes).
 We said earlier that you have to select a type when you create a document.
 That’s true.
 And this will in fact be the type of the main branch of your document.
 But then you can add more blocks, that will have different types.
 So you can combine many different types of content inside the same document.
 And eventually, you can even change the type of the document itself, by switching the main branch to be another branch (more on that later).

-• Also, we internally use the branches feature to store some internal data that you don’t see, but that needs to have different branches for the good functioning of NextGraph.
+Also, we internally use the branches feature to store some internal data that you don’t see, but that needs to have different branches for the good functioning of NextGraph.

 One of the advantage of dividing your content into several blocks is also that blocks can have different read permissions.
 So if you want to share some information with a certain group of people, but not with some other group, but still refer to that as one document, then you can use blocks.
 By example, let’s say you have a Social profile, where you describe yourself, your interest, and where you put some contact information.
 Maybe the contact details should not be available to everyone (like phone number, postal address, etc..)
 Still, you do not want to create 2 documents for that purpose.
-So you will have 2 blocks. one will only contain the minimum public information you want to share to everyone.
+So you will have 2 blocks.
+One will only contain the minimum public information you want to share to everyone.
 The other block will contain more details like phone number and address, and it will include also a link to the other block.
 This way, you don’t have to copy paste the general information about you in both blocks.
-The “include link” is transparent for the privileged reader who got access to the more private profile. they will not see that the document is composed of 2 blocks. to them it will just appear as one document.
+The “include link” is transparent for the privileged reader who got access to the more private profile.
+They will not see that the document is composed of 2 blocks.
+To them it will just appear as one document.
 And of course, all the other readers who only got the link to the generic block, will not see that there exists another block that contains more private details.

 So, to recap.
 Each branch holds a separate list of commits, that can be seen in the History pane.

-For now the App does not let you create new blocks and branches, but it will come very soon. internally, the branches are already there, and they work well.
+For now the App does not let you create new blocks and branches, but it will come very soon.
+Internally, the branches are already there, and they work well.
 What you see for now in the App when you open a document, is called the “main” branch.
 Later, you will be able to add more blocks and branches.

 Those who are more curious about the internals of the branch, commits, DAG (Directed Acyclic Graph) used in NextGraph, can refer to the Repo format of the specs.